The Incredible Journey (film)

 The Incredible Journey is a 1963 adventure film directed by Fletcher Markle and produced by Walt Disney Productions.
 Based on the 1961 novel of the same name by Scottish writer Sheila Burnford, the film follows the adventure of Luath the Labrador Retriever, Bodger the Bull Terrier, and Tao the Siamese cat as they journey 300 miles (480 km) through the Canadian wilderness to return to their home.
 The film's human cast consists of Émile Genest, John Drainie, Tommy Tweed, and Sandra Scott, with Rex Allen providing narration.

-Released on November 20, 1963 by Buena Vista Distribution, the film received $4.2 million in overall rentals, and was mostly praised for its nature scenes and for Allen's narration.
-However, the human scenes, including the climactic ending, were criticized for disrupting the mood of the film.
+Released on November 20, 1963 by Buena Vista Distribution, the film received $4.2 million in overall rentals.
 It was the final film to be scored by longtime Disney composer Oliver Wallace, who died two months prior to its release.